 “You’re too slow.”

 “You’re too weak!”

 “You’re too small!”

 “You’re too afraid!”

 When they got to me, I said, “I want you to tell me that I’m too old!”

 That’s why when Michael Brown shouted at me (it was a month later and I’d forgotten about it!), I laughed and thanked him.
 I still smile every time I think about it.

 The reality is that there are those who may believe that I do not have much to offer because of my sex, my age, my skin color, my hair cut, my green eyes, or my country of origin.
 They are making assumptions.
 And if that’s the case, then they’re NOT ready for Destination Unstoppable.
 They’re setting fake limits on me, which means they are likely doing the same thing to their players or coaches as well.
 That’s okay.
 It doesn’t make them bad people.
 It just means they’re not ready for what I have to offer.
 And I move on without minding in the least.

 This “inside joke” story also applies to the corporate world.
 A team that has inside jokes is having fun.

-I remember in the 1990’s when I was part of a tech team faced with an enormous opportunity.
+I was part of a tech team faced with an enormous opportunity.
 It would have transformed the automotive world.
 The problem was this: we weren’t even invited to bid.
 You sure can’t be the belle of the ball if you’re not invited to the dance!